CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 Save and the test fails.

-We'll add another bit of state to track whether the error should show, starting hidden, and shown if the store action rejects:
+To make it pass, we'll add another bit of state to track whether the error should show.
+We'll start it out hidden and show it if the store action rejects:

 ```diff
  export function NewRestaurantForm({createRestaurant}) {